Via Bonanno, 6

 He participated in the development and managment of both national and international funded projects, e.g. PRONAT, for the identification of bioactive agents from natural products, in colaboration with CNCCS and IRBM Science Park; UNAVIR, for the identification of broad spectrum antiviral compounds; ZIKAlliance, an international consortium counting more than 50 partners in which he contributed to the identification of novel active compounds against Zika virus.

-At present, he published 30 papers in international scientific journals and he participated as a speaker in various national and interational workshop and congresses.
+At present, he published 35 papers in international scientific journals and he participated as a speaker in various national and interational workshops and congresses.
+He is currently Associate Editorial Board Member of the journal Current Enzyme Inhibition.

 Development of efficient VS protocols and innovative computational procedures for the identification of hit/lead compounds of various protein targets, ligand binding mode prediction and energetic/mechanicistic analyses, lead and hit-to-lead optimization studies.